 Finally, Dr. Pronovost got the State of Michigan to try his simple checklists in a handful of the worst hospitals in the country.
 Results?
 Spectacular I must say; in December of 2006, the Keystone Initiative published its findings in an article in The New England Journal of Medicine: “Within the first three months of the project, the infection rate of Michigan ICUs decreased by 65%.
 In the Keystone Initiative’s first 18 months, the hospitals saved an estimated $175 million on business costs and more than 1,500 lives.”

-When I work one-on-one with a client, we begin by creating a checklist system for all the processes in their business that need to be performed in a consistent manner (i.e. setting up a new customer, processing an order, etc.).
-How your individual business operates (all the business of your business) will remain in your head if, as an entrepreneur, you have never taken the time to download it—out of your head and into written documents (i.e. checklists, procedures, policies, forms, etc.).
+When I work one-on-one with a client, we begin by creating a checklist system for all the processes in their business that need to be performed consistently (i.e. setting up a new customer, processing an order, etc.).
+How your individual business operates (all the business of your business) will remain in your head if, as an entrepreneur, you have never taken the time to download it—out of your head and into written documents (i.e., checklists, procedures, policies, forms, etc.).
 Once you have created these detailed documents, they should be gathered and organized into an Operations Manual for your company.

 Checklists – find them, customize them, and use them.
 Real estate is complicated, as there are many moving parts and it can often get messy sometimes.
 Using checklists to keep you on track is the easiest way to ensure that you don’t overlook anything.
 Keeping it all in your head affects your ability to focus on sales and saps your energy.
 It’s also a recipe for disaster like in the examples above.